Meu Corre

 Research

 The project followed a user-centered design methodology since the beginning.
-Igor had been collecting data from various social media sources, from community posts in Facebook to chat groups in WhatsApp.
-This helped him notice the first patterns and draft some hypothesis we would build upon.
+Igor had been collecting data from social media interactions, from community posts in Facebook to chat groups in WhatsApp.
+This helped him notice the first patterns and draft hypothesis we would build upon.

 Right after joining the project I planned and conducted in-depth interviews with delivery workers from across Brazil to deepen that understanding.
-Our sample included both bicycle and motorcycle riders, different states, ages and genders.
+Our sample included both bicycle and motorcycle riders from different regions of the country, ages and genders.
 We wanted to have a clear picture of how a typical day for them looks like, and we focused on the challenges they faced.
 We also tried to understand their networks, consumption of content related to delivery, and their financial organization.
 Finally, we invited them to zoom out and understand how they got there and what were their medium and long term goals.

 From these interviews we found out that their main pain points were:

-• Lack of support: there’s a total lack of structure for these workers - if it weren’t for their strong sense of camaraderie, they’d be left all alone.
+• Lack of support and fake promises: there’s a total lack of structure for these workers - if it weren’t for their strong sense of camaraderie, they’d be left all alone.
 They’re sold the idea of being entrepreneurs, but without any training for that.
 At the time of those interviews, the platforms didn’t provide any equipment or facilities, and workers have to depend on public infrastructure (which is quite lacking in most Brazilian cities) or on the good-will of the private sector.

 journey